AztechMC/Modern-Industrialization/docs/ADDING_MACHINES.md

 - GUI configuration:
   - 5: Height of the background in the machine screen.
   - 6: Where the progress bar is located, in pixels, and the type of progress bar to use.
 You can look at the available progress bars [here](../src/main/resources/assets/modern_industrialization/textures/gui/progress_bar/).

+    By default, the progress bar has 20x20 pixels.
+This can be changed by adding a width and a height as 4th and 5th parameters when creating it.
+    For example, for a 40x20 long arrow: `event.progressBar(x pos, y pos, "long_arrow", 40, 20)`.
   - 7: Where the efficiency bar goes.
 This is where the current overclock is displayed (only in electric machines).
   - 8: Where the energy bar goes.
 This is where the current energy is displayed (only in electric machines).
 - Slot configuration: